 This buzzy wine bar-restaurant has two branches in Montpellier: one in the north and one in the south.
 At both, it’s all about the wine as you’re invited to taste a selection of bottles at the bar before choosing which one you ultimately want to go with your food.
 Excellent cheese and charcuterie plates are suited to sharing with friends, and live jazz and swing musicians ensure a convivial atmosphere.

 Location: 1581 Route de Mende 34090 Montpellier, France

 For a fine dining lunch that won’t render you penniless, it’s hard to beat the traditional French fare of L’Ambassade.
 Arrive with an empty stomach – diners here are well looked after, and are often treated to a flurry of amuse bouches to supplement the multi-course menus.
 Reviewers rave about the cheese trolley; the dairy selection is so extensive it could double up as a mobile fromagerie.

 Bookings: +33 4 67 76 06 24

-More than 70 traders convene here 365 days a year to sell all kinds of delicious edibles.
+More than 70 traders convene here year-round to sell all kinds of delicious edibles.
 On any given morning, you’ll find breads, pastries, fish, meat, vegetables, fruit, cheese and wines.
-Vendors will be happy to slice you off a sliver of whatever takes your fancy.
-If you can’t wait to go home and cook the produce for yourself, you can purchase a piece of fish or meat and have them cook it up for you at the market instead.
-It’s one for early risers; arrive after lunch time and you’ll find the stalls shutting down.
+Vendors will be happy to slice you off a sliver of whatever takes your fancy, and if you can’t wait to go home and cook the produce for yourself, you can purchase a piece of fish or meat and have them grill it up for you at the market instead.
+Note: this is one for early risers – arrive after lunchtime and you’ll find the stalls shutting down.

 Location: 1 Cours mirabeau, 11000 Narbonne, France